 Set the

-idcolumn as the primary key column.obclient> ALTER TABLE tbl1 MODIFY COLUMN id INT PRIMARY KEY;Set the
+idcolumn as the primary key.obclient> ALTER TABLE tbl1 MODIFY COLUMN id INT PRIMARY KEY;Set the

-namecolumn.obclient> ALTER TABLE tbl1 MODIFY COLUMN name VARCHAR(50) NOT NULL;Set the UNIQUE constraint for the
+namecolumn to NOT NULL.obclient> ALTER TABLE tbl1 MODIFY COLUMN name VARCHAR(50) NOT NULL;Set the

-agecolumn.obclient> ALTER TABLE tbl1 MODIFY COLUMN age INT UNIQUE;Execute
+agecolumn to be unique.obclient> ALTER TABLE tbl1 MODIFY COLUMN age INT UNIQUE;Execute the

-The syntax for changing the value of an auto-increment column is as follows:
+The syntax for modifying the value of an auto-increment column is as follows:

 ALTER TABLE table_name [SET] AUTO_INCREMENT = next_value;

-Assume that the tbl1 table exists in the database.
-The following example changes the value of the auto-increment column in tbl1 to 12.
+Assume that the database contains a table named tbl1.
+The following example shows how to modify the value of the auto-increment column in tbl1 to 12.

 obclient> ALTER TABLE tbl1 AUTO_INCREMENT = 12;

-After the change, the next auto-increment value of the tbl1 table is 12.
-When a new record is inserted, the value of the auto-increment column (c1 in the example) increments from 12.
+After the modification, the next auto-increment value for tbl1 is set to 12.
+When you insert a new record, the auto-increment column (for example, c1) starts from 12 and increments.